Trail to Eagle

 - Family Life

-Using the Eagle Scout Leadership Service Project Workbook (512-927), the candidate must select their Eagle service project and have the project concept approved by their unit leader, their unit committee, and the benefactor of the project, and reviewed and approved by council or district approved Eagle Counselor.
+Using the Eagle Scout Leadership Service Project Workbook (512-927), the candidate must select their Eagle service project and have the project concept approved by their unit leader, their unit committee, and the benefactor of the project, and reviewed and approved by the council or district-approved Eagle Counselor.
 This workbook must be used in meeting this requirement.

 When reviewing the project for approval, the unit and district Eagle Counselor are responsible for ensuring that the described project will allow the Eagle Scout candidate to demonstrate the proper level of leadership.
 If there is any concern about leadership, it should be expressed and resolved before the project is approved rather than at the Eagle Board of Review (if the project does not significantly change.)